Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

     return counts_dict
 ```

 We went through a couple of iterations improving on this code to get it where it is and our boss seemed pleased with the result.
 Now he's back, though.
 He wants more functionality built into our solution.
-This time he asks us to expand our program so that we can easily create reports as it did before, but also keep an aggregated count of all the reports produced, ability to produce a summary of those counts (mean, median, mode) and a library of words from all the documents.
+This time he asks us to expand our program so that we can easily create reports as it did before, but also keep an aggregated count of the sentences, words and characters over all the reports produced, a library of words from all the documents, and make it easy to get the size of this vocabulary.

 Alright!
 Well, that's certainly a bit more functionality.
 How are we going to solve this?
 Simple answer, one step at a time.
 Ok that's wasn't particularly specific...what's the first step then??
 As before we are going to embrace an iterative approach to developing functionality.
 As it's frequently hard to see the forest through the trees, one of the best starting places is identifying a tree and working on that one, slowly building the forest up.
 First task then, we want to be able to produce a bunch of reports so lets create a function for that.